 In a contest fittingly played out on Australia Day, Kellerman claimed the first service hold of the contest to take a 4-1 advantage in the opening set.
 Although Weekes battled back to get to within a game of Kellerman, he crucially missed the opportunity to level at 4-4, and world No. 15 Kellerman maintained his advantage to take the set in 35 minutes.

 Kellerman went on to race to a 5-0 second set lead, before closing out his fourth successive win over Weekes since 2012.

 “I was really nervous.
 I’ve been nervous for a few days leading into it, just thinking about it.
 Ben’s a very good player.
-Leading into it I was just focusing on playing good tennis and I felt like I really did that today on the court,” said the Australian No. 1, who was diagnosed with bone cancer when he was 13 and subsequently needed to have had his right hip removed before taking up wheelchair tennis when he was 16.
+Leading into it, I was just focussing on playing good tennis, and I felt like I really did that today on the court,” said the Australian No. 1, who was diagnosed with bone cancer when he was 13 and subsequently had his right hip removed, before taking up wheelchair tennis when he was 16.

-Former world No. 10 Weekes had been trying to earn his place in the wheelchair draw at Melbourne Park for the ninth time sand the first time since 2012, having made his debut at the first Grand slam of the year in 2005 when he was among the players to then take part in the event known as the Wheelchair Classic 8s at the Australian Open, but was unable to break the sequence of wins Kellerman has registered in their head-to-heads since 2012.
+Former world No. 10 Weekes had been trying to earn his place at the Australian Open for the ninth time, and the first since 2012, having made his debut at the first Grand Slam of the year in 2005.
+But he was unable to break the sequence of wins that Kellerman has registered in their head-to-heads since 2012.

-With his place in the main daw safely secured, Kellerman will play world No. 2 Stephane Houdet on Wednesday for a place in the semifinals, while two former champions will go head-to-head in the top half of the draw as seven-time Australian Open champion and world No. 1 Shingo Kunieda begins his title defence against 2012 champion Maikel Scheffers of the Netherlands.
+With his place in the main daw safely secured, Kellerman will play world No. 2 Stéphane Houdet (FRA) on Wednesday for a place in the semi-finals.